Flying with a Dog in Australia: The Ultimate Guide

 Note that pets may not be permitted on some Qantas flights.
 In particular, there may be some regional airports that don’t have the necessary facilities, or some flights may arrive or depart outside of freight terminal hours.

 Unlike Qantas, Virgin Australia have a maximum weight limit for flying pets.
 This is 65kg including your dog’s crate.
 Additionally, depending on the aircraft operating the flight, larger crates may not be accepted on some flights.
-See this page for various crates sizes that are or are not permitted on their different aircraft.
+See the fleet compatibility guide.

 There are also some Virgin flights that can’t accept pets on board.
 In particular, they have a couple of A320s they seem to mainly fly within Western Australia, that don’t have the temperature control necessary for flying pets.
 They also only fly pets to and from the airports listed here.